Welcome to today's edition of the Rush 24-7 podcast.

 But I picture people in the IRS being sort of like accountant types, actuary types.

-And I couldn't be more wrong.
+And I couldn't be more wrong because they're Louise Lerner, Lois Lerner.

-They're people who would do very well in a uniform, maybe a little star on their lapel, maybe a red stripe down the side, just mentioning it.
+People like her, Miss Ingram, Mr. Miller, they're people who would do very well in a uniform, maybe a little star on their lapel, maybe a red stripe down the side, just mentioning it.

-He said, Well, I suppose you could see them as a division of law enforcement.
+He said, well, I suppose you could see them as a division of law enforcement.

 I said, let me ask you this next question.